alex-bellon/wikipedia/wikipedia.md

 [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.

 [Latin obscenity](https://en.wikipedia.org/wiki/Latin_obscenity) - the profane, indecent, or impolite vocabulary of Latin, and its uses.
 Words deemed obscene were described as obsc(a)ena (obscene, lewd, unfit for public use), or improba (improper, in poor taste, undignified).

+[Stylometry](https://en.wikipedia.org/wiki/Stylometry) - the application of the study of linguistic style, usually to written language, but it has successfully been applied to music and to fine-art paintings as well.

 ### Poems